This post may contain affiliate links.

 Marc did all of the driving on this California RV trip, with Sunny as co-pilot

 On this California RV trip, we drove our RV 1,746 miles and our Jeep 2,867 miles for a combined 4,613 miles.
 We will share our reasons for bringing our Jeep along this time in a bit.

 Last year, our RV trip to Florida and beyond was around 8,500 miles.
 We didn’t bring a tow vehicle.
 So ALL of those miles were in the RV.
 That time behind the wheel really added up.
 We estimate Marc spent over 200 hours behind the wheel on last year’s winter RV trip of 2021/2022.
 That’s equal to 5 work weeks!

 To offer some perspective, in our full-time RV life, the miles we traveled each year were usually split fairly evenly between our motorhome and towed vehicle.
-We typically drove 8,000–10,000 miles a year with the Class A motorhome, averaging about 9K miles a year.
+We typically drove 8,000–10,000 miles yearly with the Class A motorhome, averaging about 9K miles yearly.
 And we would drive around 11,000 miles on average in our towed vehicles.
-So we did about 20,000 miles per year all up, with both vehicles.
+So we did about 20,000 miles per year, all up, with both vehicles.

 Driving through beautiful Utah, the views never disappoint!